ottnav/ottnav.github.io/faq.md

 # Premium
 ## How many devices does Premium allow
 - for `Play Store/AppGallery` version you can install the app on as many devices as you want (as long as they use same account), but it's a violation to use more than 5 devices at the same time (`Fair Use Policy` is insisted) for a purchase.
-- for `Standalone` version you can use as many devices as you have purchased via `OttNav Companion` app.
+- for `Standalone` version you can use as many devices as you have purchased via `OttNav Companion`.

 ## Purchase premium on a Firestick (or other device without play market)
-- install `OttNav Companion` app (check the link in the bottom of the FAQ)
+- use `OttNav Companion` (check the link in the bottom of the FAQ)
 - launch it, create a new account, and press add more max devices button
 - purchase device slots, to have some free slots on your account
 - install a `standalone` version of `OTT Navigator` app (check the link at the bottom of the FAQ) (you might need enable installing from unknown sources)